mdriyaz9540/Blinket-sales-Analysis/README.md

 # Blinket-sales-Analysis
-Data analysis project on Blinket  sales using multiple tools — SQL, Excel, Power BI, and Python for business insights.
+This project focuses on analyzing Blinket sales data using multiple tools — SQL, Excel, Power BI, and Python — to uncover business insights, understand outlet performance, and visualize sales trends.
+It demonstrates end-to-end data analysis skills from data cleaning to visualization.